being-invincible/terraform-intro/readme.md

 - Basic understanding of Terraform concepts

 ### Step 1 - Setup a service account in the cloud
 In my case, I am setting up a GCP service acount for a demo project scope.
-Generate keys for auth.

-Make the folder structure for saving the json keys.
+Generate keys for auth and make the folder structure for saving the JSON keys.
 ![image](https://github.com/user-attachments/assets/123c5d0b-4d4b-41ad-b5b5-35466e09aec2)